0x5ab0/notes-on-web3-and-climate/regen-network/README.md

 Taking a decentralized approach to this aim requires an ecosystem of organizations, each with their own important role.
 - **Regen Foundation** will spearhead the **scientific research and infrastructure development** necessary to create transparent and open Ecological State Protocols.
-- **Regen Consortium and the Community Staking Pools** will act as the **democratic body that stewards the ledger** and the cultural shift towards true-cost accounting, creating a culture of collaboration towards building the infrastructure needed to bring Earth‘s needs into our collective awareness and capacity for action.
+- **Regen Consortium and the Community Staking Pools** will act as the **democratic body that stewards the ledger** and the cultural shift towards true-cost accounting, creating a culture of collaboration towards building the infrastructure needed to bring Earth's needs into our collective awareness and capacity for action.
 - **Regen Ledger** will be the domain-specific blockchain acting as the transparent balance sheet for Earth.

 ### 1.3.
 Regen Ledger: Balance Sheet for Earth